fer-rum/fer-rum.github.io/_posts/2017-11-06-on_error_handling.markdown

 There are a few (fuzzy) points I want to make here:

 * Languages should focus more on the handling of anormal application states.
 This would probably include introducing appropriate syntax and semantics.
 Dealing with *things that can go wrong* is a growing core issue in an ever more complex software world.
 * Ignoring errors should only be done explicitly.
-The compiler should always warn about ignored errors and offers an option to treat ignored errors as conpile errors (in case you need to write critical code).
+The compiler should always warn about ignored errors and offers an option to treat ignored errors as compile errors (in case you need to write critical code).
 * Business and Reseach practicises need to adapt more to the need of developers to have the time (and ressources) available to review, rewrite and rethink their code.
 Sadly we can not easily increase the motivation of unfunded open-source projects, except by offering languages in which error handling is easy and fun to do.
 * We need to continue seaching for error handling strategies, for we might not have found our programmer-paradise yet, but it might still be out there somewhere.